sinkovit/Linux-text-tools/Exercises/Exercises.md

 ### head/tail 2
 Using a combination of head and tail, display lines 5-10 of file.txt

+### paste 1
+Use the paste command to combine the planet names, colors, masses and duration of year into a single file using the default delimiter and user specified delimiters.
+Delete rows from one of the files and see how this affects the output.

 ### awk 1
 Write an awk one-liner to print out the first and last fields from each record of a file.
 Assume that the records can contain different